tepez/good-file/README.md

 ### new GoodFile (path, [options])

 creates a new GoodFile object with the following arguments
-- `path` - (required) location to write log files. "./path/" creates {timestamp} file in "./path/". "./path/log_name" creates "log_name" in "./path/".
-All log files created with `good-file` have three digit numerical extensions that are padded with "0"s ("1410562652544.005" or "log_name.005").
-If "./path/" has any existing log files when this module is `start()`ed, the next number in sequence will be used.
+- `path` - (required) location to write log files. "./path/" creates "{timestamp}.extension" files in "./path/". "./path/log_name" creates "log_name.sequence" in "./path/".
+If you provide a "log_name", then the log files will be sequenced with a 3 digit file extension that will be padded with 0s.
+If your log files are created based on a timestamp, they will use `extension` as their file extension.
+If "./path/log_name" has any existing log files with the same name when this module is `start()`ed, the next number in sequence will be used.
 - `[options]` - optional arguments object
 	- `[events]` - an object of key value paris.
 Defaults to `{ request: '*', log: '*' }`.
 		- `key` - one of ("request", "log", "error", or "ops") indicating the hapi event to subscribe to
 		- `value` - an array of tags to filter incoming events.
 An empty array indicates no filtering.
 	- `[maxFileSize]` - how large a single log file can grow before a new one is created.
-Defaults to `Infinity`
+Defaults to `Infinity`.
+	- `[extension]` - extension to use for time-based file naming.
+Defaults to "good".
+	- `[rotationTime]` - number of days to wait before advancing to the next log.
+Defaults to `0` which means use a different log rotation mechanism.
+This trumps all other file rotation mechanisms mechanisms.
+Implies `maxFileSize` of `Infinity` and always uses a `{timestamp}.extension` format.
+	- `[format]` - a [momentjs](http://momentjs.com/docs/#/displaying/format/) format string.
+This setting is used to control the log filename when using time-based file creation.
+Defaults to `null` which will use `Date.now()` as a string.

 ### GoodFile Methods
 `good-file` implements the [good-reporter](https://github.com/hapijs/good-reporter) interface as has no additional public methods.